The Money Store

 The Money Store is the debut studio album by American experimental hip hop trio Death Grips.
 It is the follow-up to their debut mixtape, Exmilitary.
 The album was officially released on April 24, 2012, but had been leaked to YouTube on April 14, sold by the band at Coachella on cassette on April 20, and made available on vinyl on April 21 to celebrate Record Store Day.
 The Money Store was announced alongside the group's second album, No Love Deep Web, which was released later in the year.

 Background

-The album was first hinted at with the release of a music video for a track titled "Blackjack" on February 7, 2012.
-The album was later announced along with the release of another track titled "Get Got" on February 27.
-It was then announced that Death Grips had signed to Epic Records and were scheduled to release two albums in 2012.
-On February 28, the group posted both songs online for free.

-On March 2, a video surfaced on their official YouTube channel of the band practising a new track titled "Lost Boys", to be released on The Money Store.
-The studio version was then posted to their YouTube channel on March 13, and was later released for free download on their website.
-On March 27, they released the music video for the song "The Fever (Aye Aye)", followed by a free download.

-On April 10, the song "I've Seen Footage" was released for free download on their official SoundCloud page.
-Pitchfork Media awarded the track their "Best New Music" designation.
-The album was leaked on April 14, and the band uploaded a complete version to their YouTube channel and SoundCloud account.
-The following day, Pitchfork Media posted "Hacker", the album's closing track, and named it "Best New Music".